laanwj/etna_viv/doc/hardware.md

 - Instructions can have up to three source operands (`SRC0_*`, `SRC1_*`, `SRC2_*`), and one destination operand (`DST_`).
    In addition to that, there is a specific operand for texture sampling (`TEX_*`).

-- For every operand there are these properties:
+- Operands can have these properties:
   - `USE`: the operand is enabled (1) or not (0)
   - `REG`: register number to read or write
   - `SWIZ`: arbitrary swizzle from four to four components (source operands only)